Predictia/AQUA/docs/sphinx/source/reader.rst

 The Reader class
 ================

-Here we describe the main component of the AQUA library, the ``Reader`` class.
+Here we describe the main component of the AQUA core, the ``Reader`` class.
-It is part of the core components of AQUA, which is the code contained in the folder ``src/aqua``.
-The core component consists of all the tools that are used to read, process and visualize data, not specific of a single diagnostic.
 The other main core components are described in the :ref:`regrid`, :ref:`fixer` and :ref:`other-components` sections.
 Some extra functionalities can be found in the :ref:`advanced-topics` section.